Mininetwork / Home /

 - We checked the WHOIS database, but the contact details are not shared (Are you serious?
 Check Norid.no for the the company MultiFinansIt.no that owns MultiFinanceIT.com.
 So your automated software don't scan the footer.
 Do you need programming help?
 I have background in Assembly and C++.)

 - Cryptocurrency services detected, these can be high risk (Do you mean links about the financial instrument that we treat with great care?
-We don't regard crypto as digital gold.)
+We don't regard crypto as a currency or digital gold.
+We regard crypto as a highly speculative energyconsuming financial instrument.)

 - High risk financial services or content seems to be offered (Can you be more precise?
 The site is mainly a portal.)